rokucommunity/roku-deploy/README.md

-## roku-deploy Options
+## Available roku-deploy Options
-Here are the available options.
+Here are the available options for customizing to your developer-specific workflows.
 The defaults are shown to the right of the option name, but all can be overridden:

 - **host:** string (*required*)
     The IP address or hostname of the target Roku device.
 Example: `"192.168.1.21"`.